WayfaringBloke/dnd/writing/pub/Character_Creation.md

 - Execution of PoWs.
 - Use of chemical weapons on civiliansm
 - Demolition of a Skyscraper with thousands of people still in it
-- Setting off a dirty bomb. (a conventional explosive with radioactive material added to
+- Setting off a dirty bomb.

 ### Orphaned Gear Head (Lone-Wolf)
 You trusted them (parents, friends, etc.), and then they: